 Camden NJ Loitering or Wandering in a Drug Zone Lawyer

-Drug Charges Defense Attorney with Offices in Haddonfield, New Jersey
+Drug Charges Defense Attorney with Offices in Collingswood, New Jersey

 Loitering or wandering in a drug zone used to be covered by local ordinances in New Jersey.
 However, in response to the increase in drug activity, the legislature has decided that this law must be put into effect statewide.
 The statute for this offense makes it illegal to enter a public place for the purpose of receiving or distributing a controlled dangerous substance.
 Because of the serious penalties associated with a conviction for this crime, it is in your best interest to contact a skilled and knowledgeable attorney who will work to get you the best possible outcome in your case.